VincentChantreau/prime-cache/README.md

 **Prime-Cache**

 Prime-Cache is a powerful tool developed in Go for efficiently preloading a website's cache.
-By sending HTTP HEAD requests to URLs listed in a sitemap, Prime-Cache helps ensure that frequently accessed pages are readily available in the cache, thereby enhancing website performance and responsiveness.
+By sending HTTP requests to URLs listed in a sitemap, Prime-Cache helps ensure that frequently accessed pages are readily available in the cache, thereby enhancing website performance and responsiveness.

 ### Installation